Child Care Resource & Referral ProgramChild Care

 Through this program, CHS maintains an educational resource library that includes developmentally appropriate toys and materials, as well as books and videos.
 Resources are available to parents, providers, and the community at large.
 CHS professionals conduct a variety of workshops throughout the year and are available for consultation.
 For more information about workshops and training for child care providers, please Contact Us.

 In addition, CHS provides a quarterly newsletter to child care providers in the Greater Long Beach, Orange County, San Diego County, Ventura County, Yuba County, and Sutter County areas.
 The newsletter contains helpful information about child development issues, child health, curriculum activities, and many other relevant topics.
 CHS also provides a biannual newsletter for parents regarding parenting and career issues, recipes, activity ideas, and more.

-Last year alone, CHS provided over 5,600 requests for child care and 115 workshops, with more than 1,100 attendees.
+Last year alone, CHS responded to over 4,250 requests for child care referrals, and provided 98 workshops to over 1,100 attendees.
 In addition, over 470 parents and child care providers visited our resource libraries.
 We also provided technical assistance to over 13,800 parents and child care providers.